Antidepressant medication

 • symptoms are severe, distressing, or impacting a lot on daily life

-• a person cannot access psychological treatments.
+• you cannot access psychological treatments currently.

 Antidepressants are not for everyone, but for some people, they can be life-changing.
 There is nothing wrong with wanting to try medication, or needing medication, to improve your mental health.

-Are antidepressants effective?
+• Are antidepressants effective?

-What treatment with antidepressant medication involves
+• What treatment with antidepressant medication involves

 Initial consultation and prescription

-Different medications work for different people.
+It is okay to ask questions about things you are not sure about, and to express any concerns you have.
 There are some things you and your doctor can talk over to help decide what is right for you:

 • How severe your symptoms are and how they impact you